 LitiQuest 2026: Half the Room Is Already Behind

-I just walked out of LitiQuest Plaintiff 2026—Litify's 10th anniversary conference in Orlando—where 300 plaintiff firm leaders spent two days talking about AI, operations, and the future of their practices.
-The energy was high.
-The conversations were sharp.
-And here's the uncomfortable truth I kept coming back to: half the people in that room are going to be left behind within three years.
+I recently returned from LitiQuest Plaintiff 2026, Litify's 10th anniversary conference in Orlando, where 300 plaintiff firm leaders spent two days discussing AI, operations, and the future of practice management.
+The discussions were candid.
+Yet a persistent reality emerged: half the firms in that room risk falling behind within three years.

-Not because the technology isn't available to them.
-Because of how they're thinking about it.
+Not because the technology is inaccessible, but because of how they approach it.

 legal departments have actually achieved AI maturity (Axiom 2025)